La Academia USA

 After three months of competition La Academia USA came to an end, crowning Mariana Vargas as winner of the Latin Reality Show.
 As the winner and runner-up, Mariana and Gustavo respectively received contracts with Warner Music for the release of an album.

-After the show ended and after the cancellation of the highly anticipated "La Academia Hot-Tour" many of the ex-students of La Academia USA, including Michael, Diana, Frankie, Fatimat, Jazmin, Alex ("El Chino") and Nohelia were called back to continue singing together for their fans across the United States.
+After the show ended and after the cancellation of the highly anticipated "La Academia Hot-Tour" many of the ex-students of La Academia USA, including Michael, Diana, Frankie, Fatimat, Jazmín, Alejandro ("El Chino") and Nohelia were called back to continue singing together for their fans across the United States.
 Among other projects is the formation of a band by joining the voices of Ivannkie, Adán, Catalina and Heloisa.

-Being a Latin American event and taking place in an ethnically diverse country, La Academia USA featured participants born in different Latin countries, or at least with Latin roots being born in the United States.
+Being a Latin American event and taking place in an ethnically diverse country, La Academia USA featured participants born in different Latin American countries, or at least with Latin roots being born in the United States.
 Here are some countries where most come from: Mexico, Venezuela, Honduras, Colombia, Puerto Rico, the Dominican Republic and Brazil.

-Frankie Alvarado in 2007 Frankie participated in a duet with Spanish Pop rock singer Diana Mera; the song is called "20 Pedacitos".
+In 2007, Frankie Alvarado participated in a duet with Spanish Pop rock singer Diana Mera; the song is called "20 Pedacitos".